After-Shock/Cloudbox-wiki/Pushover.md

 ## UnionFS Cleaner

-To have UnionFS Cleaner send you alerts every time it starts and finishes, follow to steps below.
+To have Pushover send you alerts every time a UnionFS Cleaner task starts and finishes, follow to steps below.

 1. Edit the Unionfs Cleaner config.json file: